 20. All the data provided by the Payer in the Paysera system during payment execution are is transmitted to a PSP institution through a safe channel secured by SSL certificate.
 Therefore, login data to the electronic banking of the Payer and payment order confirmation (authorisation) codes remains safe and cannot be taken over by third persons.

-21. For the purpose of provision of the PIS and AIS in the Paysera system, the following data (including personal data) may be processed: the Payer’s full name, national identification number, payment date, payment amount, payment purpose, email address, IP address, list of accounts of the Payer, and account number of the Payer.
+21. For the purpose of provision of the PIS and AIS in the Paysera system, the following data (including personal data) may be processed: the Payer’s full name, national identification number, payment date, payment amount, payment purpose, email address, IP address, list of accounts of the Payer and their balance, and the Payer's account number.

 22. Paysera processes the personal data of the Payer on the basis of legislation regulating the payment services and the need to execute the agreement on provision of PIS and AIS to which the data subject is a party.